 The Hazardous Substances (Hazard Classification) Notice 2020 also contains a schedule to convert between the new hazard classification system and the previous hazard classification system.

-The new group standards incorporate the GHS 7 classifications.
+There are new group standards which incorporate the GHS 7 classifications:

 We are currently updating all individual approvals to incorporate the GHS 7 classifications.
 There are three separate processes: reissuing, reassessing or revoking the individual approvals.